RuthAngus/kepler_kinematics/README.md

 **Demo_Notebook**: A notebook that demonstrates how to calculate stellar velocities.
 Also saves a figure of a posterior.

 **Examining_the_LAMOST_crossmatch**: Looking in detail at the Gaia-LAMOST crossmatch.

+**Xmatch_tests.ipynb**: Looking into the APOGEE, LAMOST, Gaia, and Kepler crossmatches in more detail.